gullwing-io/bookworms/README.md

 ## Todo

 - Test `convert` with browsers other than Chrome
-- Bug fix markdown generator header folder depth
+- Bug fix markdown generator header for deep folders
 - Improve documentation for using bookworms modules
 - Allow users to select the exports they want or won't want
 - Set up GitHub actions for repo to build, test and publish in NPM